mshabunin/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 # Detailed process {#tutorial_linux_install_detailed}

 This section provides more details of the build process and describes alternative methods and tools.
-Please refer to the @ref tutorial_general_install tutorial for general installation details and configuration options documentation.
+Please refer to the @ref tutorial_general_install tutorial for general installation details and to @ref tutorial_config_reference for configuration options documentation.

 ## Install compiler and build tools {#tutorial_linux_install_detailed_basic_compiler}